tyson-arellano/AnimalSanctuaryProject/README.md

 	- MacOS Terminal

 ## Lessons Learned
-	I went into this project a bit nervou as I knew
+	I went into this project a bit nervous as I knew
 	I would be tasked with using arrays and iterating through them.
-This is a concept I had been struggling to grasp up to this point so it felt quite daunting But I utilized the for each auto complete feature offered by Eclipse IDE and made quick work of a few of them.
+This is a concept I had been struggling to grasp up to this point so it felt quite daunting.
+	But I utilized the for each auto complete feature offered by Eclipse IDE and made quick work of a few of them.
 Before I knew it, I had completed almost all